sheilbronn/rtl2mqtt/README.md

 ...
 ```

-The features are reimplemented and heavily extended compared to other *Rtl2MQTT* scripts, e.g. from https://github.com/roflmao/rtl2mqtt and https://github.com/IT-Berater/rtl2mqtt (which inspired a lot!
+The features are reimplemented and heavily extended compared to most other *Rtl2MQTT* scripts, e.g. from https://github.com/roflmao/rtl2mqtt and https://github.com/IT-Berater/rtl2mqtt (which inspired a lot!
 Thanks!) as well as the
 Python script [rtl_433_mqtt_hass.py](https://github.com/merbanan/rtl_433/blob/master/examples/rtl_433_mqtt_hass.py) from the rtl_433 examples.

 So the main areas of extended features are: